FraunhoferISST/diva-docs/docs/04-Development/04-Architecture/06-web-client.md

 ---
 id: web-client
-title: Web client
+title: Web Client
 ---

-# Web client
+# Web Client

 DIVA is a complex system with many services and different interfaces that drive the core functionality of the system.
 Operating the system requires a solid understanding of the underlying architecture and the technologies used.